neondatabase/website/content/docs/reference/cli-endpoints.md

 ### delete

-This sub-command allows you to delete endpoints in a Neon project.
+This subcommand allows you to delete endpoints in a Neon project.

 #### Usage